 Shop is a fresh food market that integrates health education, cooking demonstrations, a food bar, and connections to community resources.
-The Organization rescued and sorted 47,000 pounds of produce and distributed more than 290,000 pounds of food to nearly 15,000 shoppers.
-Shop served breakfasts from our community kitchen and held food preparation demos provided by community chefs.
-Over 400 Thanksgiving meals were given to families.
+In 2022 more than 290,000 pounds of food was given to nearly 15,000 community members.
+The Organization served breakfasts & dinners from our community kitchen and held food preparation demos provided by community chefs.
+90% of our community members say they are now cooking with more produce at home because of shopping at our fresh food market.